 Freshly scorched over that charcoal fire pit, you can expect hearty monkfish tails draped in XO sauce and black beans, or juicy Iberico pork matambre (it’s like a stuffed steak); while out of the wood oven there’s tender lamb shoulder with romaine lettuce & preserved lemon, and a fragrant black fideuà (an Argentinean rice dish) with squid and paprika.
 Going alongside all of this, there’s everything from scallops with jalapeño, to roasted hispi cabbage & blue cheese, to fish stew with black garlic.

 Then there’s the cocktail bar, Abajo.
 It’s a little less dramatic, and a little more moody & cool.
 It’s similar to Tato Giovanonni’s other bar, with is currently ranked No.7 on the World’s 50 Best list.
 He’s kept the original wooden ceiling and the steel pillars that hold it all up (seems like a sensible idea) then enrobed it all in the trappings of an ’80s-era Buenos Aires cocktail bar.
 It’s dark, it’s sleek, it’s industrial, and it just oozes cool.
 There’s occasional live music, frequent vinyl, and inventive cocktails like the Something Orange, which blends corn liqueur with peanut and pumpkin chicha.

 You’ll make it disappear well before midnight.

-NOTE: Both Sucre & Abajo are open now.
-You can find out more, and make a booking at their website right HERE.
+NOTE: Sucre is open daily for lunch and dinner; Abajo is open Tues-Sat, 5pm-1am.
+You can find out more, and make a booking at their website right HERE, or HERE for Abajo.

 Sucre | 47 Great Marlborough Street, W1F 7JP